Test-Driven Development with Twisted

 Creating project, packages and Python files

-On the main menu, choose New Project dialog box, choose to create a pure Python project.
+From the main menu, choose New Project dialog, choose to create a pure Python project.
 Let's call it

 Create an empty directory called calculus containing an empty __init__.py file.
-To do that, choose on the main menu, and then choose Python Package from the New pop-up menu.
+To do that, choose from the main menu, and then choose Python Package from the New popup menu.

 Next, create a Python file.
-To do that, again point to Python File in the pop-up.
+To do that, again point to Python File in the popup.
 This file is called base_1.py and it opens for editing immediately.
-Enter the following code:on the main menu, and choose
+Enter the following code:from the main menu, and choose

 Next, right-click the package calculus and create a Python package again - this time it should be called test.